 The study, reported in the British Journal of Cardiology in July 2010, followed over 400 London heart patients for two years – of whom at least half showed symptoms of anxiety or depression when first interviewed.
 But the study authors described their participants in this way:

 Experts at the world-famous Mayo Clinic would not be surprised by this reported stigma surrounding mental illness.
-They write on their website:
+They explain: